Nothonotus rufilineatus

-Etheostoma rufilineatum, the redline darter, is a species of freshwater ray-finned fish, a darter from the subfamily Etheostomatinae, part of the family Percidae, which also contains the perches, ruffes and pikeperches.
+Nothonotus rufilineatus, the redline darter, is a species of freshwater ray-finned fish, a darter from the subfamily Etheostomatinae, part of the family Percidae, which also contains the perches, ruffes and pikeperches.
 It is endemic to the southeastern United States.

 This fish, like most other darter species, tends to inhabit clear, rocky riffles of streams, creeks, and small rivers.
 Both currently and historically, this fish is known from only the Tennessee and Cumberland River drainages in Tennessee, Virginia, Kentucky, Alabama, North Carolina, Georgia, and Mississippi.
 The average length for this fish is 6.9 cm, with a maximum recorded length of 8.4 cm.
 The maximum recorded life span in the wild for this species is four years.
 The redline darter feeds mainly on aquatic macroinvertebrates, including midge fly, black fly, and caddisfly larvae, as well as water mites and mayfly nymphs.
 These fish spawn in the spring and early summer, from May through August.
 Females reportedly lay between 21 and 131 eggs, which are fertilized by the male and buried in the substrate.
 Males then guard the nest until the eggs hatch.
 Redline darters are among the most common darter species throughout much of their range, so do not require any specialized management.
 These darters do benefit, however, from management activities that promote healthy streams and a diversity of other darter species because of similar habitat requirements.
 Due to feeding and reproduction habits, these fish require flowing water, meaning that damming of creeks or streams by humans or beavers could result in extirpation of this species from those water bodies.
 Also, because this species needs clear water to feed, siltation and pollution that increase turbidity are detrimental to it.